chindamvivek/AI-Voice-Cloner-vs-You/README.md

 3. Extract it and open the folder in VS Code

 ## After opening it in vscode follow these steps:
-1.create a virtual environment using this command : `python -m venv venv` and after that activate the venv : `venv\Scripts\activate`
+1. create a virtual environment using this command : `python -m venv venv` and after that activate the venv : `venv\Scripts\activate`
-2.then after install the libraries using : `pip install -r requirements.txt` 3.create a speech services in microsoft aure and get the api key and region and place in the config.py file 4.Run the app using this command: `streamlit run app.py`
+2. then after install the libraries using : `pip install -r requirements.txt`
+3. create a speech services in microsoft aure and get the api key and region and place in the config.py file
+4. Run the app using this command: `streamlit run app.py`